 Don’t worry if they are a bit wary on their first day

-When bringing your puppy home, make sure children have an understanding of how to handle the new puppy with care and respect.
+When bringing your puppy home, ensure children understand how to handle the new puppy with care and respect.

-Spend as much time together as possible on your puppy’s first day home
+Spend as much time together as possible on your puppy’s first week’s at home

 It doesn’t take much to make a puppy feel secure and happy in their new life.
 But by just taking a step back from the excitement of bringing a new puppy home and realising that for them their whole world has changed and everything is unfamiliar, you can make their homecoming the fun and wonderful event that you want it to be.

 We hope this article on the first day with your puppy was helpful and prepared you!
 Next, read about our top tips on introducing your new puppy to other dogs and pets to help your training progress to the next stages.